 The combination of precision robotic control and safe guarding electronic architecture provides Hella with the repeatable treatment results required for the headlamp application.

 Shorter dwell time increases productivity

 Hella purchased a second Blown Ion Series treater for another line dedicated to the assembly of headlamps.
-More importantly, Hella's efforts have been recognized by Toyota.
-In April of this year, Hella Australia won Toyota Australia's Excellence Award for Engineering.
+More importantly, Hella’s efforts have been recognized by Toyota.
+A few years ago, Hella Australia won Toyota Australia’s Excellence Award for Engineering.